wadetregaskis/cocoa-tlassemble/README.md

 ```
 --codec: Codec with which to compress the resulting movie.
 Defaults to 'h264'.
 --dryrun: Don't actually create the output movie.
 Simulates most of the process, however, to give you a good idea of how it'd go.
 Off by default.
 --filter: Specify a filter on the image metadata for each frame.  e.g. 'Model=Nikon D5200'.
 May be specified multiple times to add successive filters.
+Filters are case insensitive.
 --fps: Frame rate of the movie.
 Defaults to 30.
 --height: The desired height of the movie; source frames will be proportionately resized.
 If unspecified the height is taken from the source frames.
 --quality: Quality level to encode with can.
 Defaults to 'high'.